MicrosoftDocs/customer-insights/ci-docs/engagement-insights/custom-reports.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

- In addition to out-of-box reports, you can build a custom report to help you understand user behavior.
-This article explain how to visualize (or design) a chart or table with data that you specify.
+ In addition to out-of-box reports, you can build a custom report with chart and table visualizations to help you understand user behavior.
+This article explains how to create a report with the data you need using table and chart visualizations.

 ## Create a custom report